Adityaraje05/AIR-CANVAS/README.md

 3. Gesture-Based Commands :
    - Specific gestures can be programmed to switch colors, change pen size, or clear the canvas.

-Let me know if you need any additional changes or a different tone for this description! 😊